 The best part is that there’s no minimum balance before you get to cash out.
 You get to withdraw all your cashback to your PayPal at any time.

 If you think you’ll be doing some traveling over the course of the next year, I think you’re going to save big with this membership.
-You can sign up for 50% off your first year here.
+You can sign up for a free 7-day trial AND 50% off your first year here.

 DEAL ALERT: Use this link or promo code ‘travelswithelle’ for an additional 10% off your membership.

 Not sold?
 Keep reading to learn more about the power of money-saving potential of WayAway Plus.

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!

 How WayAway Works

 In short, WayAway does two things really well.
 First, it’s a flight aggregator (similar to Momondo or Skyscanner) that gives travelers the best rates on airline tickets and other travel deals.
 Second, WayAway shares the commission it gets from airlines and travel agencies with users through a cashback program.